-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.

 That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Pflugerville.
+To add one to your home, get in touch with an expert for smart thermostat installation in Pflugerville.